Natural freshwater-saltwater transition

 Will there be a pumping station?

-In order to remain well protected in the future, Lauwersmeer must be able to continue to drain sufficient water.
+In order to remain well protected in the future, lake Lauwersmeer must be able to continue to drain enough water.
 There are various ways of achieving this.
 One of the ideas is to build a pumping station at Lauwersoog.
 But there are still many choices to be made: which solutions are most suitable, which combinations are possible, and when should we implement certain measures?